-If staff members have concerns about another staff member then this should be referred to the Headteacher.
+If staff members have concerns about another staff member, then this should be referred to the Headteacher.
 Where there are concerns about the Headteacher, this should be referred to the Chair of Governors.
 Where the concerns also concern a student in the school, the DSL is likely to be involved by the Headteacher.
+In the absence of the headteacher or executive headteacher, the deputy headteacher may be approached.